webxdc/webxdc_docs/src/tips_and_tricks.md

 </script>
 ```

+### Using eruda

-Using eruda: When you open the webxdc a floating button will appear in a corner, tap it to see the developer tools.
+When you open the webxdc a floating button will appear in a corner, tap it to see the developer tools.

 ## Debugging inside Deltachat